shreytheshreyas/tp/docs/UserGuide.md

 a positive integer.
 Hence, the MEMBER_INDEX refers to this positive integer.
 You can retrieve the MEMBER_INDEXes of Members by using the `list` command in Home View or in Project View
-- **warning**: This refers to any formatting issues to look out for when keying in the commands
-- **exclamation**: This refers to any other constraints to look out for besides formatting issues

 >  :warning: Project Index, Task Index and Member Index must be positive integers.

 ## Home View
-The Home View displays the full list of projects and members that are under a manager's purview.
+The Home View displays the full list of projects and members that are under your purview.

-The manager can add and edit projects and members from this view.
+At a glance, see the most important details about your project including its status, deadline and number of tasks completed.

+The Home View also conveniently provides warnings for uncompleted tasks with imminent deadlines.

 Remarks shown for each project depends on the deadline of its tasks.
 1. Task not done and has an upcoming deadline due in 5 days or less - `!!!Warning!!!` and countdown to deadline shown.